Deutschlandstipendium for the periods 2023/24

 The Deutschlandstipendium of the University of Stuttgart for 2023/24 has been announced.
 Please follow the link in the box below.
 Applications can be made as of January 17 until January 26, 2023.
 The application forms will be available in this period.

 Who is the scholarship intended for?

-FAQs on the Germany Scholarship for prospective applicants
+FAQs on the Deutschlandstipendium for prospective applicants

+The application period is in January for grants starting in April.
 You can apply regardless of which semester you are in; the only condition in this respect is that the last semester of your standard study period ends not before the summer semester.

 Yes, if your donor does not choose to remain anonymous, we will pass the contact information on to you.